-For example, in Georgia drivers age 25 or older can receive a 10 percent discount on certain portions of their car insurance policy if they’ve completed an approved defensive driver course AND if their prior three-year record is clean of traffic violations, at-fault accidents or claims.
-Those under 25 can get a discount as well but must complete both classroom and practical training.
+For example, in Georgia, drivers age 25 or older can receive a 10 percent discount on certain portions of their car insurance policy if they’ve completed an approved defensive driver course AND if their prior three-year record is clean of traffic violations, at-fault accidents, or claims.
+Those under 25 can also get a discount but must complete both classroom and practical training.

-There are states that mandate an auto insurance discount only for mature drivers (minimum age varies but typically starts around 55).
-This one usually lasts three years, but can be renewed.
-For example, Pennsylvania allows for individuals to take a refresher course every three years to for senior drivers to maintain the discount.
+Some states mandate an auto insurance discount only for mature drivers (minimum age varies but typically starts around 55).
+This one usually lasts three years but can be renewed.
+For example, Pennsylvania allows individuals to take a refresher course every three years to for senior drivers to maintain the discount.

-Defensive driving training discounts for older drivers averages a nearly 4 percent off your car insurance.
+Defensive driving training discounts for older drivers average nearly 4 percent off your car insurance.
 That would save the average driver $61 off the premium of the older driver.

 Dodge a bullet — or get a car insurance discount

-Several auto insurance companies offer a discount if certain approved courses are taken, in the hopes that drivers will retain what is learned.
-Fewer accidents equals fewer claims, and that makes insurance companies happy — and your car insurance rates low.
+Several auto insurance companies offer a discount if certain approved courses are taken in the hopes that drivers will retain what is learned.
+Fewer accidents equal fewer claims, which makes insurance companies happy — and your car insurance rates are low.

-There are also states that allow you to take a traffic school to remove points off your license or even keep a violation and points from going on your license in the first place.
+Some states allow you to take a traffic school to remove points from your license or even keep a violation and points from going on your license in the first place.
 Keeping an offense off your record won’t result in a discount, but it can keep your insurance policy from being surcharged.
 Also, it can save you from losing a discount.